 Funding Centre members can browse COVID-19-related grants on our grants database here.

 Not-for-profit organisations, charities and businesses that have been impacted by the COVID-19 outbreak may be eligible to receive the Federal Government's JobKeeper Payment to retain their employees.
-The JobKeeper payment is valued at $1500 per employee per fortnight and for up to six months.
+The wage subsidy will continue until 28 March 2021.
+From 28 September 2020, eligibility for the JobKeeper Payment will be based on actual turnover in the relevant periods, the payment will be stepped down and paid at two rates.

 ATO payment deferrals